The Board of Directors

 Susan joined the board and became Treasurer of Legacy Farms with the hope of using her business and accounting skills to benefit a local non-profit group.
 Since becoming involved with Legacy Farms, she has learned a lot about autism and the special needs community and is passionate about establishing a residential farmstead in Northern Virginia for adults with autism and other developmental challenges.

 Michelle Lautenschlager began working as a volunteer for Legacy Farms in 2014.
-She plans to use her passion for helping people and service to help Legacy Farms grow and serve the community.
+She brings her passion for helping people and service to help Legacy Farms grow and serve the community.

-In her free time you will find Michelle either at the baseball field with her youngest son, or working with her oldest son who was diagnosed with Autism at the age of 4.
+In her free time you will find Michelle either at the baseball field with her youngest son, or working as a Job Coach with her oldest son who was diagnosed with Autism at the age of 4.
 This is not just a volunteer opportunity for Michelle but a desire to help shape the future for her son and others in the community.

 Bill Lochten: Business Development